Looking for a healthy, quick fix meal to make for lunch or dinner. This whole grain high protein buddha bowl is the end to your search then!

 - Getting plenty of exercise

 Now, let’s put this in perspective shall we?
-This “diet” is not asking us to take away anything, is it?
+This “diet” is not asking us to take away anything.

-Again, I want to point out this isn’t a magic pill (plants won’t actually make a baby, we know there’s more involved than that!), but eating in this fashion will help promote a healthy, internal flow that will absolutely help improve your odds of getting pregnant.
-Plus, I don’t know about you, but when I eat better, I feel better emotionally.
-Happy people are less stressed, more energized and able to handle what curves are thrown at them, wouldn’t you agree?
+Plus, I don’t know about you, but when I eat better I feel better emotionally.
+Happy people are less stressed, more energized and able to handle what curves are thrown at them, right?!

 Grab a fork and dive in with me!